wnr/re-natal/README.md

 NOTE: You might need to restart React Native Packager and reload your app.

+#### Starting a standalone Figwheel REPL

-Start the Figwheel REPL with
+Start a Figwheel REPL from the command line with:

 ```
 $ lein figwheel [ios | android]